 G. In the design of a development, priority shall be given to retention of existing stands of trees, trees at site perimeter, contiguous vegetation with adjacent sites (particularly existing sites protected through conservation restrictions), and specimen trees.

-H. Whenever possible forested areas shall be preserved if they are associated with:
+H. Whenever possible, forested areas shall be preserved if they are associated with:

 (1) Significant forest communities as defined herein;